kkamkou/node-gelf-pro/README.md

 ```

 ##### Filtering
 Sometimes we have to discard a message which is not suitable for the current environment.
-It is `NOT` possible to modify the data.
+It is `NOT ALLOWED` to modify the data.
 ```javascript
 log.setConfig({
   filter: [